phammylinh2002/Data-Analysis-of-PUP-Supermarket-Chain-in-2019/README.md

 Focused on analyzing monthly sales to uncover trends and customer insights.
 Developed dashboards in Power BI to visualize key metrics and sales trends.
 - **Recommendations**:
-Proposed strategies to optimize inventory management, pricing, and promotional activities based on the analysis.
-Suggested actionable insights to boost sales and customer engagement.
+Offered actionable recommendations to support management in evaluating performance and refining marketing strategies, aimed at enhancing business outcomes and customer experience.

 ## About PUP